cosmos/sdk-tutorials/understanding-ibc-denoms/index.md

   path: transfer/channel-14
 ```

-From this command, you now know that there is an IBC port `transfer` and channel `channel-14`.
+From the command output, you now know that there is an IBC port `transfer` and channel `channel-14`.
 But to know the IBC light client behind the port and channel, you need to perform another query.

 Why is it called a light client?
 Because it is a light client of the _other_ chain, keeping track of its blockhashes.
 The `ibc channel client-state transfer` command  explains the details of the denom path.